rishika-techcodes/ecommerce-sales-analytics-dashboard/README.md

 - Product performance
 - Overall business performance

-The visualizations support data-driven analysis and provide a clear overview of key business metrics.

 ## ▶️ How to Use the Project

-1. Download the `Ecommerce-Analytics-Project.pbix` file from this repository.
+1. Download `dashboard/ecommerce-dashboard.pbix` from this repository.
 2. Open the file using **Microsoft Power BI Desktop**.
 3. Explore the interactive dashboard using the available visuals, filters, and charts.
-4. Use the dashboard to analyze revenue trends, order performance, customer activity, and product performance.
-5. Open `analysis.ipynb` in Jupyter Notebook to explore the Python-based analysis.
+4. Open `notebooks/ecommerce-analysis.ipynb` in Jupyter Notebook to explore the Python-based analysis.

 ## 🔮 Future Enhancements